jonathanlimsc/SlackBox/README.md

 - Clicking on any image will produce the image in Lightbox view.
 Users can then navigate left or right to view other images
   - Navigation can be done by clicking on the left and right arrows, or pressing the Left or Right keys
 - The Lightbox view can be closed by clicking on the 'X' button or pressing the Esc key
+- The user can make additional search queries, which will cause the gallery to reload